Tax strategy (UK)

 A tax strategy is a document required to be published annually by businesses which operate in the United Kingdom with a turnover above £200m or a balance sheet above £2 billion.
 This requirement is set out in Section 161 of the Finance Act 2016.
 A group of companies may produce a "group tax strategy".

+Academic research published in 2025 questions how much impact this disclosure requirement has had to date.

 Components

 A company's tax strategy must set out: